 Candidates must be current CAA members in good standing and should not be serving on the editorial board of a competitive journal or on another CAA editorial board or committee.
-Nominators should ascertain their nominee’s willingness to serve before submitting a name.
+CAA encourages applications from colleagues who will contribute to the diversity of perspectives on the Art Journal Editorial Board and who will engage actively with conversations about the discipline’s engagements with differences of culture, religion, nationality, race, gender, sexuality, and access.
+Nominators should ascertain their nominee’s willingness to serve before submitting a name; self-nominations are also welcome.
 A CV, a letter of interest from the nominee, and at least one letter of recommendation must accompany each nomination.
 Please mail to: Art Journal Editor-in-Chief Search, College Art Association, 50 Broadway, 21st Floor, New York, NY 10004; or email the documents or inquiries to Joe Hannan, CAA editorial director.
 Deadline: April 3, 2017.
 Finalists will be interviewed on the afternoon of May 4, in New York.

 For more than a century, the College Art Association (CAA) has represented art historians, artists, museum professionals, designers, and others who think and care about the visual arts and its impact on our culture.
 We do this in part through direct advocacy for artistic and academic freedom.